-- Access to advise, support and relevant health information (e.g. HIV, Hep C, Safer practices)
+- Access to advice, support and relevant health information (e.g. HIV, hep C, safer practices)

 - Referral to internal and external services

-We provide confidential FREE short term counselling (up to 12 sessions) for LGBTI people and people with HIV seeking support in relation to their use of alcohol and other drugs.
+We provide confidential FREE short-term counselling (up to 12 sessions) for sexuality and gender diverse people and people with HIV seeking support in relation to their use of alcohol and other drugs.